musikele/musikele.github.io/_drafts/how-internet-ads-work.md

   works under the hood. '

 ---
-This year I started working in an ad tech company as a software engineer, and obviously I did not know anything about how ad tech.
+This year I started working in an ad tech company as a software engineer, and obviously I did not know anything about ad tech.
 It is a world on its own, it even has a story that could be taled, and here's my gentle introduction to modern ad tech.

 ![]({{ site.baseurl }}/images/pexels-photo-802024.jpeg)